blackpeps/dbmslab2023/04. Creation, modification, configuration and deletion command/readme.md

 - All the writings in this file should be written on the right side of the fair record **unless specified not to write**.
 - The PDF for the left side of the fair record can be downloaded from the link given below.
 Leave pages to paste them by estimating the space required.
-- **OUTPUT SHOULD NOT BE WRITTEN ON THE FAIR RECORD**, unless you are crazy and do have lot of time to waste.
+- **OUTPUT SHOULD NOT BE WRITTEN ON THE FAIR RECORD**, unless you are crazy and do have a lot of time to waste.

 ### PDF for the Left Side of the fair record